babylonhealth/ios-playbook/Interview/AutomationExercise.md

 ### Existing Tests

-The project currently contains a number of UI test cases, for these tests we would like you to complete the following
+The project currently contains a number of UI test cases, for these tests we would like you to complete the following:

 - Add a comment to each test outlining what is being tested
 - Describe if you feel the test is appropriate or well written